Seefood TV

 Seefood TV is a Norwegian production company for television and film.
-Seefood produce for the Norwegian broadcasters TV2, TVNorge og NRK.
-The company was founded in 2001 by Kristian Ødegård og Espen Eckbo and their first production was the reality parody Santas In A Barn.
+Seefood produce for the Norwegian broadcasters TV2, TVNorge and NRK.
+The company was founded in 2001 by Kristian Ødegård and Espen Eckbo and their first production was the reality parody Santas In A Barn.
 Aleksander Herresthal joined the company as a partner and CEO in 2007 and is working today as Chief Creative Officer.
 The company has produced several award-winning and critically acclaimed comedy series for television.
 Their productions have been nominated for a total of 46 Gullruten awards (Norwegian Emmy) and have won 8 Norwegian Comedy Awards.